TechHutTV/homelab/proxy/README.md

 ```

-## Setup DDNS for and Cloudflare for Public Access
+## Setup DDNS and Cloudflare for Public Access

 ### Cloudflare Setup
 1. Sign up for a Cloudflare account and use it to manage your domain using [this guide](https://developers.cloudflare.com/fundamentals/setup/manage-domains/add-site/).